lkngtn/1hive.org/content/honey is money.md

 Holding a [[crypto currencies|cryptocurrency]] is a political position.
 It is a form of collective action where individuals bet on the realization of a future where others share their values.

-The [[An overview of the 1Hive protocol|1Hive protocol]] regulates the issuance and distribution of Honey in order to support the advancement of the 1Hive [[1Hive community covenant|community covenant]].
+The [[An overview of the Honey protocol|1Hive protocol]] regulates the issuance and distribution of Honey in order to support the advancement of the 1Hive [[1Hive community covenant|community covenant]].

 When you choose to buy, hold, use, and accept Honey as a currency, you help extend the influence of 1Hive.